The Unitarity Flow Conjecture: An On-shell Approach to the Renormalization Group: Unitarity Constraints

 \textbf{Subleading 2-particle coefficients, $\bm{n_{L,L-1}}$.} The unitarity equation relates the subleading coefficients, $n_{L, L - 1}$, on the left-hand side of the unitarity equation to products of leading 4-particle coefficients on the right-hand side,

-The origin of the extra minus sign compared to the usual unitarity equation is that $\M_2 \equiv p^2 - \Sigma\left(p^2\right)$, where $\Sigma$ is the sum of the 1PI diagrams.
 Once again, power counting shows that the higher-particle cuts will not contribute to subleading order in logs.
 By plugging in the results of the leading 4-particle coefficients on the right-hand side, we can constrain the 2-particle subleading coefficients to be

 As a consistency check, positivity of $m_{L,L}$ and negativity of $n_{L,L-1}$ are guaranteed by the optical theorem.

 \textbf{Subleading 4-particle coefficients, $\bm{m_{L,L-1}}$.} Finally, we can include both the 2-cuts and 4-cuts of \autoref{fig:unitarity} to constrain the subleading 4-particle amplitude coefficients, $m_{L, L - 1}$.
 However, the 4-cuts contain 6-particle amplitudes,